-French I: Bienvenue!!!
-This beginning course offers students an introduction to the French language and the cultures of French-speaking peoples throughout the world.
-Students are taught to apply effective language learning strategies and to communicate through speaking and listening.
+French I: This beginning course offers students an introduction to the French language and the cultures of French-speaking peoples throughout the world.
+Students are taught to apply effective language learning strategies and to communicate through listening and speaking in various cultural contexts.
 Students will also learn to read and comprehend simple dialogs, letters and short narrative texts.
-We will also be doing some collaborative projects that will enhance your understanding of the French speaking world.
-In addition, students will listen to current French music, will enjoy French films and will explore the language through authentic video and other varied media sources.
-You will also have the opportunity to enjoy some French food!
+Students are also expected to write their own guided paragraphs and dialogs, as well as their creative projects which demonstrate various concepts and vocabulary.
+Additionally, students will be exposed to culturally appropriate behaviors, holidays, customs and current events from francophone countries.

-FRENCH II 1-2 (2022)
+FRENCH II 1-2 (2022) Classification: Regular